We all want to create unique photographs, but which lens should you invest in?

 Suppose you’re looking to buy a good quality family camera system with the versatility to do landscape photography and few other things.
 In that case, this may be the lens for you if you’re buying your first SLR camera.

 I can highly recommend getting this lens.

-If you’re into landscape photography at all, you might think which lens is better for landscape photography?
+If you’re into landscape photography at all, you might think about which lens is better for landscape photography.

 A 70 to 200 F4 is a stellar lens and overall better for landscape photography.